Camping at Hunting Island State Park, South Carolina

 Confirming our earlier prediction that the South Carolina State Parks run a tight ship, Hunting Island State Park is truly a wonder of cleanliness, efficiency, and courtesy.
-Hunting Island itself is a 5,000 acre sub-tropical barrier island featuring five miles of undeveloped pristine beachfront with thousands of acres of salt marsh and maritime forests to explore.
+Hunting Island itself is a 5,000-acre barrier island featuring five miles of undeveloped pristine beachfront with thousands of acres of salt marsh and maritime forests to explore.

 Easy check-in with super friendly staff, this quiet 100-campsite facility is well maintained and frequently patrolled by the park rangers.
 The ocean is just a short walk away from the campground - with tidal pools, very few people, sand dollars, numerous olive shells, and sea urchins.
 A family favorite ocean activity was watching the very entertaining hermit crabs exchange their shells on a quest to locate the perfect home - until an even better one came along.

 Hunting Island State Park Campground Things to Know:

 - Advance reservations needed - Hunting Island State Park is the single most visited state park in South Carolina.

 - All reservations have a two day minimum - $55/night

 - No laundry facilities

 Hunting Island State Park Nature Center Scenic Trail